How do I enable Port Forwarding in Speedify?

 To set up port forwarding, click the gear icon on the Dashboard to open the General Settings menu.
 Then click to expand the Session Settings menu:

 Using this interface, you can add new port forwarding rules.
-Type a port number, select TCP or UDP and then click the + to add another rule.
+Type a port number, select TCP or UDP then press enter to add another rule.